valeriabracho74/Project4/README.md

 - Each wind farm has its own standalone simulation and optimization script.
 - All simulations use the SG 8.0-167 DD turbine and the Bastankhah wake model.
 - This repo is organized to make each part reusable, testable, and modular.

----

-Let me know if you want a shorter version or want to auto-generate headings from files!